fradav/fradav.github.io/_posts/2019-06-06-fp-with-rangev3.md

 }
 ```

 Notice how we enforced a range concept with the `CPP_template`.
 And we need an indirect comparison lambda, which does the same thing than our previous lambda, but "functored" with a comparison function.
-We're defaulting with the less<> function if unspecified.
+We're defaulting to the `less<>` function if unspecified.

 ```cpp
 template<class Rng>